History of Walker Buehler in Timeline

 On August 23, 2016, Walker Buehler made his professional baseball debut for the Arizona League Dodgers, striking out three and retiring all six batters he faced.

-On September 6, 2017, Walker Buehler was added to the Los Angeles Dodgers major league roster and made his debut, pitching two scoreless innings against the Colorado Rockies.
-His first MLB strikeout was against Charlie Blackmon.
+On September 6, 2017, Walker Buehler was added to the major league roster for the first time and made his MLB debut that night with two scoreless innings of relief against the Colorado Rockies.
+His first MLB strikeout was against Charlie Blackmon of the Rockies.

 2017: MLB Debut

-In 2017, Walker Buehler made his debut in Major League Baseball (MLB) for the Los Angeles Dodgers.
+In 2017, Walker Buehler made his debut in Major League Baseball (MLB).

 2017: Minor League Pitcher of the Year